Yuchnan/breast-cancer-detection/README.md

 # Breast Cancer Detection

-This project implements a machine learning-based approach for detecting breast cancer using patient diagnostic data.
+This project implements a machine learning-based approach for detecting breast cancer using patient diagnostic dataset from Kaggle.
 The system combines powerful algorithms, such as K-Nearest Neighbors (KNN) and Gaussian Naive Bayes, to classify tumors as malignant (M) or benign (B).
 The project also includes a modern React-based frontend for data visualization and API integration using Flask.

 ### Clone this repository.